Properties of the EMCEL scheme for approximating irregular diffusions: Introduction

 The properties of the EMCEL scheme discussed in this paper fall into the following three categories: \begin{enumerate}[(i)] \item asymptotic properties of the scale factor as $h\searrow0$ (Section~\ref{sec:cat1}); \item stability properties (Section~\ref{sec:cat2}); \item ODE characterization of the scale factor (Section~\ref{sec:cat3}). \end{enumerate} In category~\eqref{it:31012020a1} we, in fact, discuss many different properties.
 Some of them highlight relationships and differences between the EMCEL and the Euler schemes in the SDE case.
 The main result in category~\eqref{it:31012020a2} is Theorem~\ref{prop:comp_princ} (a so-called \emph{comparison principle}), which implies some ``stabilizing'' behavior of the EMCEL scheme like ``smoothing and tempered growth behavior''.
 The main result in category~\eqref{it:31012020a3} is Theorem~\ref{theo:ode} (a certain ODE for the scale factors), which gives understanding of what regularity the scale factors do have in general and helps implementing the EMCEL scheme in specific situations.
 We refrain from a further discussion in the introduction, as such a discussion would require a thorough description of the setting.
 Much more details, also to the meaning of our results, are present in Section~\ref{sec:properties}.

 It remains to describe relations with the literature and to state our contributions.
 For classical results on the approximation of SDEs with \emph{globally} Lipschitz coefficients via the Euler scheme we refer to the monographs \cite{KloedenPlaten} and \cite{Pages:18} and to references therein.
-In the case of SDEs with \emph{locally} Lipschitz coefficients the Euler scheme is known to converge almost surely (see \cite{gyongy98}), but, unless the Lipschitz condition is global, neither in numerically strong nor in numerically weak sense (see \cite{HJK}).
+In the case of SDEs with \emph{locally} Lipschitz coefficients the Euler scheme is known to converge almost surely (see \cite{gyongy98}), but, unless the Lipschitz condition is global, neither in strong nor in numerically weak sense (see \cite{HJK} for the terminology and a precise result of this kind).
 There are, however, results in positive direction: e.g., see \cite{KHLY:JCAM2017} and \cite{NgoTaguchi:SPL2017} and references therein for results on the weak and strong convergence for the Euler-type approximations of SDEs with discontinuous coefficients.
 But, in contrast to the EMCEL scheme, the Euler scheme is defined only for SDEs (not for \emph{all} general diffusions) and may fail to converge even in the stochastically weak sense when the SDE coefficients are irregular (see Section~5.4 in \cite{aku-jmaa}).

 It is necessary to say that there exist other schemes capable of approximating interesting subclasses of general diffusions, e.g., SDEs with discontinuous coefficients; see \cite{EL}, \cite{LLP2019}, \cite{LejayMartinez}, \cite{milstein2015uniform} and references therein.
 However, the properties discussed in our paper are specific for the EMCEL scheme only.
 The EMCEL scheme appears as an important example in \cite{aku2018cointossing}, \cite{aku2019wasserstein} and \cite{ku2019exittimes}, but the objects of study in those papers are certain classes of schemes for general diffusions.
 The properties studied in the present paper are not shared by the mentioned classes of schemes.
 Therefore, such properties are not at all discussed in the aforementioned papers.